- Customer journey in ecommerce – example

 Do data analysis #

 Although you first created a customer journey map, you can always return and improve it based on the data you get from the analytics.
 There is no specific order of what should be created first (map, buyer persona, analytics).
 But the goal is to combine these elements and continuously improve the journey over and over again.
-All of this will help you improve the customer journey in e-commerce era.
+All of this will help you improve the customer journey in the ecommerce era.

-Important factors for the customer journey in e-commerce #
+Important factors for the customer journey in ecommerce #

 Do you want to learn more about e-commerce?
 Continue reading about → Omnichannel e-commerce.